xdividr/dreamcloud-docs/styleguide.rst

 RST Formatting Style
 ~~~~~~~~~~~~~~~~~~~~

-Lines should be wrapped at 80 characters for readability.
-Trailing whitespaces
+* Lines should be wrapped at 80 characters for readability.
-should also be watched out for and prevented.
-If your article describes how to
+* Trailing whitespaces should also be watched out for and prevented.
-write code of some sort, ie. python, ansible, and so on, add a file that
+* If your article describes how to write code of some sort, ie. python,
-contains just the program and put it in examples/filename (relative to the
+  ansible, and so on, add a file that contains just the program and put it in
-article) and include it at the end of your article.
-Article titles use in the
+  examples/filename (relative to the article) and include it at the end of
+  your article.
-"down style", only capitalize the first word in article titles and section
+* Article titles use the "down style", only capitalize the first word in
-headings, except when a proper noun exists which is always capitalized.
-Use
+  article titles and section headings, except when a proper noun exists which
+  is always capitalized.
-4 spaces instead of one hard tab for indentation.
+* Use 4 spaces instead of one hard tab for indentation.

 Headers
 -------